heysteph/FinalProject/README.md

 world_gdp.csv is another supporting data, used to check the impact of GDP toward medal tally.

 ## Directory
-module.py for my own module and notebook.ipynb for the notebook
+Project_2.pdf for the report, module.py for my own module, and notebook.ipynb for the notebook.